Christine Nakimwero Kaaya: Career

-Nakimwero was dissatisfied with government's proposal to introduce competitive bidding on ‘first come, first served’ basis while applying for exploration license on grounds that it was gender insensitive and might disadvantage other vulnerable categories of people who are not privy to such vital information.
+Nakimwero was dissatisfied with the government's proposal to introduce competitive bidding on a ‘first come, first served’ basis while applying for an exploration license on grounds that it was gender insensitive and might disadvantage other vulnerable categories of people who are not privy to such vital information.
 This was when the Minister of State for Minerals, Peter Lokeris, on 7 December 2021 presented the long-awaited Bill the Mining and Minerals Bill, 2021 to the committee for scrutiny.
-This bill was meant to repeal the Mining Act, 2003 which had become ‘inadequate’ and ‘obsolete’ in protecting and streamlining the mining sector in Uganda.
+This bill was meant to repeal the Mining Act, of 2003 which had become ‘inadequate’ and ‘obsolete’ in protecting and streamlining the mining sector in Uganda.

-Nakimwero was among the members of Parliament of Uganda who rejected the East African Crude Oil Pipeline Project (EACOP) (Special Provisions) Bill 2021.
-She presented the minority report parliament on behalf of Asinansi Nyakato (FDC),where the opposition members of Parliament of Uganda argued the Bill was not properly scrutinized.
+Nakimwero was among the members of the Parliament of Uganda who rejected the East African Crude Oil Pipeline Project (EACOP) (Special Provisions) Bill 2021.
+She presented the minority report parliament on behalf of Asinansi Nyakato (FDC), where the opposition members of the Parliament of Uganda argued the Bill was not properly scrutinized.